Class Schedule

 1. Please register only one time.

-4. Online Course directions are provided as a link in your confirmation email.
+5. Online Course directions and a Student Manual are provided as a link in your confirmation email.

-Child Care Providers, Mariners, and Teachers, you must select the 2-year certifing course to meet the State of Michigan licensing requirements.
+**Child Care Providers, Mariners, Teachers and Coaches you must select the 2-year certifing course to meet the State of Michigan licensing requirements.

 **Once an online keycode is assigned, no refunds will be given**